Get insider access

 7. Tineco

 Tineco is a Chinese vacuum manufacturer specializing mainly in cordless vacuums.
 However, they offer a range of corded models and wet/dry appliances to remove stains on hard floors.
 Their conventional cordless stick vacuums provide a wide selection of attachments and features for the price, with pricier models featuring the brand's iLoop dirt detection sensor, which increases the suction motor's power output when passing over an area with a high concentration of debris.
-Unfortunately, build quality falls slightly short of more established brands.
+Unfortunately, its build quality falls slightly short of more established brands.

 The best Tineco vacuum we've tested is the Tineco PURE ONE S11.
-As part of the manufacturer's 'Smart Vacuum' lineup, it can automatically adjust its suction power mode when passing over large amounts of debris.
+As a part of the manufacturer's 'Smart Vacuum' lineup, it can automatically adjust its suction power mode when passing over large amounts of debris.
 Unique for a vacuum of this type, you can pair it with your smartphone via the Tineco Life app, which allows you to monitor its battery life, change its suction power mode, or check the replacement interval for its filters.
 If you'd like to spend less, the Tineco PURE ONE X is a solid option, though it has a less powerful suction motor.
 While its max battery life of 70 minutes outlasts the S11's maximum runtime of 40 minutes, its battery pack isn't designed for you to remove or replace it, shortening its overall lifespan.

 See our review